-Grays Sports Almanac for Venture Capital proposes a new risk management model for venture capital.
+Grays Sports Almanac for Venture Capital proposes a new risk management strategy for venture capital.
 In this investment hypothesis, I outline why a venture fund might beat the odds by purchasing 2,208 to 4,416 warrants on startups.
 Startups would operate under a governance framework called the Founder Friendly Standard, which gives entrepreneurs control of their companies.
 In exchange, the venture fund would have the option to exercise warrants for 15 years—purchasing discounted equity only in the startups that become successful.

 The Prospect Theory eMindset is a one page summary of Prospect Theory–chunked into simple facts, questions, and visualizations.Information is presented in parallel.
 Readers can jump around in whatever way “fits” their brain best.
 Many discover this is a faster way to learn than reading sentence by sentence.